A Fainting Spell After A Flu Shot Leads To $4,692 ER Visit

 "Atrium Health has set criteria which determines at what level an [emergency department] visit is charged.
 In Mr. Gleason's case, there were several variables that made this a Level 5 visit, including arriving by ambulance and three or more different departmental diagnostic tests."

-Gleason said the $3,700 hospital bill won't bankrupt his family., "What it does is wipe out our savings," he added.
+Gleason said the $3,700 hospital bill won't bankrupt his family.
+"What it does is wipe out our savings," he added.

 The takeaway: Gleason, understandably, says he's reluctant to get a flu shot in the future.
 But that's not the best response.
 It's important to know that fainting is a known reaction to shots and some people seem particularly prone.
 It's best to sit or lie down when you get the vaccine, and wait five to 10 minutes before jumping up and returning to business.